chinnucsk/countly-sdk-blackberry-webworks/README.md

 things like ending your session or closing link with Countly server.
 Your Countly BlackBerry WebWorks SDK does the heavy work for you.

+##Known issues
+It's not possible to retrieve carrier name using BB SDK for WebWorks, so this code always returns "Carrier" for carrier name.

 ##How can I help you with your efforts?
 Glad you asked.
 We need ideas, feedbacks and constructive comments.
 All your suggestions will be taken care with upmost importance.